CimeM/CimeM.github.io/_posts/2016-05-18-mvc-what-why-and-how.markdown

 tags: [cocoa, MVC, swift, xcode, iOS, OSX, apple, dev, development]
 categories: [SoftwareDesign, programmming, DesignPatterns]
 ---
 MVC is a design pattern, which is used in programming design.
-It is one of the firs things you are presented with if you go trough the video tutorials from Stanford university (search for: Stanford University iOS 7 Apps).
+It is one of the firs things you are presented with if you go trough the video tutorials from Stanford University (search for: Stanford University iOS 7 Apps).

 Lets go trough MVC.
 It is a design pattern and it stands for Model View and Controller.
 The code applies to one of the three.